Halyna9/Quiz-Game/README.md

 # Quiz Application
-This Python program conducts a simple quiz based on the provided questions and checks the user's knowledge by asking multiple-choice questions.
+This Python program conducts a simple quiz based on the provided questions and checks the user's knowledge by asking True/False-choice questions.
 It utilizes the question_model, data, and quiz_brain modules to execute the quiz functionality.

 ## How it Works
 The program imports necessary modules: Question from question_model, question_data from data, and QuizBrain from quiz_brain.